multiversx/mx-presentations-sfbw-2019/README.md

 ./install.sh
 ```

 After launching the last command, follow the on-screen instructions.
+* When prompted for a name for your Node, provide any memorable name you like.
-When prompted with `Options for starting your Elrond Node`, choose `front` to have the Elrond Node started using its informative real-time Terminal UI.
+* When prompted with `Options for starting your Elrond Node`, choose `front` to have the Elrond Node started using its informative real-time Terminal UI.

 ### Installing on MacOS: